nycdb/nycdb/README.md

 * You can run `pytest` to run the test suite.
-* Any changes you make to the tool's source code will automatically be reflected in future invocations to `nycdb` and/or the test suite.
+* Any changes you make to the tool's source code will automatically be reflected in future invocations of `nycdb` and/or the test suite.
 * If you don't have a desktop Postgres client, you can always run `nycdb --dbshell` to interactively inspect the database with [`psql`][].